 Module C will enable participants to bring management on board for proposed initiatives based on data-driven and visually supported stories.

 Insights from the Dashboard can only be converted into business impact when managers actually take action.
 With so much pressure on managers already – how can you capture their interest and create ownership?
 How do you credibly answer critical questions?
 The answer lies in clear and convincing stories, told with confidence and directly linked to financial impact using business cases.
 Stories must be supported by visualizations – not ones that showcase the most extravagant graph types but preferably ones that highlight findings and engage the audience.
-As a result, HR BPs and managers agree on joint action that drives relevant results for the business.
+As a result, HR and managers agree on joint action that drives relevant results for the business.

 What’s in for you?

-Reasons for upskilling Business Partners with our modules
+Reasons for upskilling with our modules